back

 Add Your Profit Margin and Market Value

-Breaking even is just surviving; the goal is to thrive.
-Once you’ve calculated your baseline, the next move is to add a profit margin.
-A good starting point is usually somewhere between 20-30%, but honestly, this can go way up as you gain experience and start delivering killer results.
+Breaking even just means you are surviving; the goal is to thrive.
+Once you have calculated your baseline, the next move is to add a profit margin to it.
+A good starting point is usually somewhere between 20-30%, but it can honestly go way up as you gain experience and start delivering killer results.

 Create Tiered Service Packages